httpie/cli/README.rst

-Let's say that there is an API that returns the whole resource when it is updated, but you are only interested in the response headers to see the status code after the update:
+Let's say that there is an API that returns the whole resource when it is updated, but you are only interested in the response headers to see the status code after an update:

 .. code-block:: bash

     $ http --headers PATCH example.org/Really-Huge-Resource name='New Name'

-Since we are only printing the HTTP headers here, the connection to server is closed as soon as all the response headers have been received.
+Since we are only printing the HTTP headers here, the connection to the server is closed as soon as all the response headers have been received.
 Therefore, bandwidth and time isn't wasted downloading the body which you don't care about.